-- Don’t worry about this too much if your baby is still growing well and breastfeeding well.
+- Don’t worry about this if your baby is still growing well and breastfeeding well.

-- Your baby will get accustomed to the solids in his/her own time.
-All you have to do is continue to offer a variety of foods if your baby does not want these foods, you should never force feed him/her.
+- Your baby will get accustomed to the solids in their own time.
+All you have to do is continue to offer a variety of foods.
+If your baby does not want these foods, you should never force-feed them.

-- Breast milk on its own can exclusively feed and nourish a child, right up to the age of two.
-So, as long as your own breast milk supply is adequate, your baby will be healthy.
+- Breast milk on its own can exclusively feed and nourish a child right up to the age of two.
+So, as long as your breast milk supply is adequate, your baby will be healthy.